 See Figure 3-4.
-Turn the key on the Engine Start switch to the left GLOW PLUG position and hold the key in place for 10-15 seconds or until the glow plug indicator turns red.
+Turn the key on the Engine Start switch to the left and hold key in GLOW PLUG position for 10-15 seconds or until the glow plug indicator turns red.
 (Kubota units do not have a glow plug indicator.)